lestersantos/Writting_Binary_Objects_WIth_GO/README.md

 If you input a string a type int field the default value will be 0.
 If you input true in a bool field the value will be 1 other number different than 1 will be 0.

+When we declare a variable in `C` and we pass the variable to a function, it will be passed by value Only the value will be send, a copy of that value will be store in a variable which is delcared in the parameter lis of the function, and you can change that value whithin the scope of the function, but when the functions is done.

+The original value inside that variable won't be changed.

+Now if we instead pass the address of that variable then we can change the paremete of the function and declare a pointer which will store the address of the original variable, and when we dereference that address we can access to the data stored in that particular memory cell, and we can change the original value.